mmarseglia/scouting-api/README.md

 ## Introduction

-The Boy Scouts of America has APIs used by their applications.
+Scouting America has APIs used by their applications.
 Those APIs are documented here in the hopes that volunteers can find creative uses to better serve Scouting.

 This project documents the APIs using the [OpenAPI specification](https://spec.openapis.org/oas/latest.html).